 Grant studied lighting design at The Royal Conservatoire of Scotland and graduated receiving the Dean of Drama Award for Best Individual Work.
 Currently Grant is working in theatres all over the country on a diverse range of projects and productions.

-Grant has also designed extensively for the Scottish Events Industry, including Botanic Lights 2015 Seasons In Colour and 2016 EXPLORE, (Royal Botanic Garden Edinburgh); Edinburgh’s Hogmanay Torchlight Procession & Street Party, including the 2017 Midnight Moment.
-Grant was also responsible for designing Scotland’s 2014 Moment Edinburgh.
+Grant has also designed extensively for the Events Industry, including Botanic Lights, (Royal Botanic Garden Edinburgh); Edinburgh’s Hogmanay Torchlight Procession & Street Party, including the 2017 Midnight Moment.

-As well as designing in the UK, Grant’s work has transferred internationally to New York, Beijing, Madrid, Valencia and Rio.
+As well as designing in the UK, Grant’s work has transferred internationally to America, Europe and Asia.